Pareto principle

-The Pareto principle may apply to fundraising, i.e. 20% of the donors contributing towards 80% of the total.
+The Pareto principle may apply to fundraising, i.e., 20% of the donors contributing towards 80% of the total.

-The Pareto principle (also known as the 80/20 rule, the law of the vital few and the principle of factor sparsity) states that, for many outcomes, roughly 80% of consequences come from 20% of causes (the "vital few").
+The Pareto principle (also known as the 80:20 rule, the law of the vital few and the principle of factor sparsity) states that, for many outcomes, roughly 80% of consequences come from 20% of causes (the "vital few").

-In 1941, management consultant Joseph M. Juran developed the concept in the context of quality control and improvement after reading the works of Italian sociologist and economist Vilfredo Pareto, who wrote in 1906 about the 80/20 connection while teaching at the University of Lausanne.
+In 1941, management consultant Joseph M. Juran developed the concept in the context of quality control and improvement after reading the works of Italian sociologist and economist Vilfredo Pareto, who wrote in 1906 about the 80:20 connection while teaching at the University of Lausanne.
 In his first work, Cours d'économie politique, Pareto showed that approximately 80% of the land in the Kingdom of Italy was owned by 20% of the population.
-The Pareto principle is only tangentially related to the Pareto efficiency.
+The Pareto principle is only tangentially related to the concept of Pareto efficiency.

-Mathematically, the 80/20 rule is associated with a power law distribution (also known as a Pareto distribution) of wealth in a population.
+Mathematically, the 80:20 rule is associated with a power law distribution (also known as a Pareto distribution).
 In many natural phenomena certain features are distributed according to power law statistics.
 It is an adage of business management that "80% of sales come from 20% of clients."

 History

 In 1941, Joseph M. Juran, a Romanian-born American engineer, came across the work of Italian polymath Vilfredo Pareto.
 Pareto noted that approximately 80% of Italy's land was owned by 20% of the population.
 Juran applied the approximation that 80% of problems stem from 20% of the causes to the field of quality management.
-Later during his career, Juran preferred to describe this as "the vital few and the useful many" to highlight the contribution of the remaining 80% should not be devalued.
+Later during his career, Juran preferred to describe this as "the vital few and the useful many", to dissuade from an interpretation of the principle as the contribution of the 80% being without value.